magomimmo/modern-cljs/doc/tutorial-09.md

 # Next step - [Tutorial 10 - Introducing Ajax][11]

-In the next tutorial we're going to extend our comprehension of CLJS by introducing Ajax to let the CLJS client side code to communicate with the CLJ server side code.
+In the next tutorial we're going to extend our comprehension of CLJS by introducing Ajax to let the CLJS client-side code to communicate with the CLJ server-side code.

 # License